-- A. Effective the first full pay period on or after January 1, 2019 or the first full pay period following Assembly approval of this Agreement whichever occurs later, the hourly wage rates shall reflect an increase of one and two tenths percent (1.2%) as specified in Article 11.3.1. - B. Effective July 1, 2019 all active Regular and Seasonal employees on this date will receive four (4) hours of cashable leave. - C. Effective the first full pay period on or after January 1, 2020, the hourly wage rates shall reflect an increase of one percent (1.0%) as specified in Article 11.3.2. - D. Effective the first full pay period on or after January 1, 2021, the hourly wage rates shall reflect an increase of one percent (1.0%) as specified in Article 11.3.3.
+- A. Effective the first full pay period of this Agreement the hourly wage rates shall reflect an increase of one percent 1.0%) as specified in Article 11.3.1. - B. Effective the first full pay period after Assembly approval for 2022 only, all active Regular and Seasonal employees will receive ten (10) hours of non-cashable leave. - C. Effective the first full pay period of January 2023, the hourly wage rates shall reflect an increase of one and two-tenths percent (1.2%) as specified in Article 11.3.2. - D. Effective the first full pay period of January 2024, the hourly wage rates shall reflect an increase of one and four-tenths percent (1.4%) as specified in Article 11.3.3. - E. Effective the first full pay period of January 2025, the hourly wage rates shall reflect an increase of one and five-tenths percent (1.5%) as specified in Article 11.3.4.